abhishekkumar71/HealthHub/README.md

 # HealthHub
 HealthHub is a full-stack MERN web app where users can create, manage, and share wellness sessions.
-Built with React, Express, MongoDB, and Material UI.
 Features
 -  Authentication with JWT and secure HTTPOnly cookies
 -  Create, auto-save, and publish sessions
 -  Manage Drafts and Published sessions